 What to get a guy for his birthday who seemingly has everything?

-If that guy happens to be Kyle Busch, driver of the No. 18 M&M’s Toyota for Joe Gibbs Racing (JGR), who is the owner of 26 first-place trophies in NASCAR Sprint Cup Series competition and 111 winner’s trophies in all among NASCAR’s top three series, the answer is quite simple – more trophies.
+If that guy happens to be Kyle Busch, driver of the No. 18 M&M’s Pretzel Toyota for Joe Gibbs Racing (JGR) who is the owner of 29 first-place trophies in NASCAR Sprint Cup Series competition and 130 winner’s trophies in all among NASCAR’s top three series, the answer is quite simple – more trophies.
+And, perhaps a slice of birthday cake topped with M&M’s Pretzel?

-As for this weekend, Busch has conquered the mammoth Talladega oval just once in 16 career starts at the track, his lone win coming in April 2008.
-Busch has accumulated five other top-15 finishes at the track but also exited five outings early due to accidents.
+As for this weekend, Busch has conquered the mammoth Talladega oval just once in 18 career starts at the track, his lone win coming in April 2008.
+Busch has accumulated six other top-15 finishes at the track but also exited six outings early due to accidents.
+While last year’s bid for an Aaron’s 499 victory ended when he was involved in an accident, and resulted in a 37th-place finish, Busch has scored three top-five finishes in his last four races at Talladega.

-With those recent results still fresh on his mind, Busch knows the winner of Sunday’s 500-mile race will not only need to have a strong car, but must be in the right place at the right time during the final laps on NASCAR’s longest track.
+Busch knows the winner of Sunday’s 500-mile race will not only need to have a strong car, but must be in the right place at the right time during the final laps on NASCAR’s longest track.
 So, if anyone is considering what to get Busch as a belated birthday gift, any help earning a second career Talladega trophy would be greatly appreciated.
+And having the M&M’s Pretzel colors to celebrate with in victory lane would make for one “salty” and “sweet” birthday weekend.